bbrowning/crc-operator/README.md

 - The alertmanager, grafana, prometheus-k8s, thanos-querier, and a few other out-of-the-box routes incorrectly have a *.apps-crc.testing host specified.
 This will be fixed shortly in a future release.
+- The API server URL shown in the console (ie by Copy Login Command) is wrong.
+This needs to get updated so users can easily login via the CLI.

 # Development